+Module Title Ireland's Landscapes: from Plantation to Celtic Tiger

+Module Code GY 501

+NFQ Level 9

+Credits 10

+Module Dr Ruth McManus and Dr Jonathan Cherry

+Co-Ordinator

-Module Title Ireland's landscapes: from Plantation to Celtic Tiger Module Code HY5XX NFQ Level 9 Credits 10 Module Dr Ruth McManus and Dr Jonathan Cherry Co-Ordinator bi Nath Welvands and bi sonathan cherry Module Significant changes to the Irish cultural landscape have tak en place since the Description Significant changes to the Irish cultural landscape have taken place since the seventeenth century, which is the starting point of this module.
-The evolution of the urban system, in particular the growth of Irish country towns, is explored within the context of landlordism.
-The impacts of decisions made in the 'big house' can be seen in demesne landscapes, agricultural improvements and estate towns and villages which are depicted on the first edition Ordnance Survey maps.
-Meanwhile, by the 18th century, Dublin had become established as the 'second city' of the British Empire and was being remade by the urban authorities and by private interests.
-This module examines the changing relationships between economy, politics and society which moulded the evolving urban and rural landscapes of Ireland, charting the demise of landlordism and the upheavals which led to a new landscape of smallholdings.
-The shifting urban context also saw the loss of Dublin's status in the 19th century and a combination of factors leading to suburbanisation, initially for the middle-classes and, by the mid-20th century, for everyone.
-By the end of the 20th century, Ireland's urban and rural landscapes were radically different.
-This module takes a historical geography perspective to examine these topics, using a range of sources including cartographic and archive materials, and incorporating fieldwork as well as seminar and practical based learning.
-Learning Outcomes On successful completion of this module the learner will be a 1.
-Trace in detail the key periods of landscape evolution a Ireland from 1600 to 2000.
-Critically evaluate the role and impact of key agents of landscape change during the period 1600 to 2000 and id in the contemporary Irish landscape.
-Explain the factors influencing Dublin's development fro and assess the geographical implications of political and of rural and urban dentify their legacy om the 18 th century Reflect upon the relationship between social and political change and the evolution of the cultural landscape.
-Demonstrate a critical understanding of the key concepts and main research methodologies underpinning contemporary approaches in historical geography.
-Use key sources and techniques in historical geography to create a discrete fieldwork exercise and articulate and implement this effectively during fieldwork excursions.
-Construct a well-designed original piece of research in hi using a range of primary source material.
-Engage in self-directed learning through independent s areas of personal interest.
-Assessment Breakdown % Continuous Assessm 100 End of Semester Formal Examination 0 LIN OF SETTESLEF FOR
+Module Description Significant changes to the Irish cultural landscape have tak seventeenth century, which is the starting point of this mode of the urban system, in particular the growth of Irish explored within the context of landlordism.
+The impacts of the 'big house' can be seen in demesne landscapes, agriculting and estate towns and villages which are depicted on the first Survey maps.
+Meanwhile, by the 18th century, Dublin had be as the 'second city' of the British Empire and was being remauthorities and by private interests.
+This module examinated relationships between economy, politics and society where evolving urban and rural landscapes of Ireland, charting landlordism and the upheavals which led to a new landscape.
+The shifting urban context also saw the loss of Dublin's secondary and a combination of factors leading to suburbanic the middle-classes and, by the mid-20th century, for everyone the 20th century, Ireland's urban and rural landscapes were.
+This module takes a historical geography perspective to examinate the middle-classes and the suburbanic properties and the suburbanic properties and the properties and the suburbanic properties are suburbanic properties. dule.
+The evolution country towns, is decisions made in ural improvements tedition Ordnance ecome established made by the urban ines the changing nich moulded the ng the demise of e of smallholdings. status in the 19th isation, initially for one.
+By the end of radically different.

+Learning using a range of sources including cartographic and arch incorporating fieldwork as well as seminar and practical base.
+On successful completion of this module the learner will be as ive materials, and ed learning.

+Outcomes on successful completion of this module the realise will be a

+Trace in detail the key periods of landscape evolution at Ireland from 1600 to 2000.
+Critically evaluate the role and impact of key agents of landscape change during the period 1600 to 2000 and it in the contemporary Irish landscape.
+Explain the factors influencing Dublin's development from and assess the geographical implications of political and Reflect upon the relationship between social and politic evolution of the cultural landscape.
+Demonstrate a critical understanding of the key concessed methodologies underpinning contemporar historical geography.
+Use key sources and techniques in historical geography to fieldwork exercise and articulate and implement this fieldwork excursions.
+Construct a well-designed original piece of research in his using a range of primary source material.
+Engage in self-directed learning through independent sareas of personal interest. of rural and urban dentify their legacy on the 18 th century economic change.
+Cal change and the oncepts and main y approaches in to create a discrete effectively during distorical geography tudy in specialised

+Assessment Breakdown %

+Continuous Assessment 100

+End of Semester Formal Examination 0

+Life of Schiester Formal Examination U

+Assessment Туре % Contribution Learning

+Outcomes

-Assessment Туре % Contribution Learning Outcomes Participation in practical sessions / seminars and fieldwork 30 1,2,3,4, 5 & 6 Review essay (5,000 words) 70 1, 2, 3, 4, 5, 7 & 8 Student Description Total Hours Workload Lectures 12 Practical sessions 12 Fieldwork 8 Assigned weekly readings and practical preparation 60 Independent learning, assignment research and writing 158 1 ECT~ 25 hours of work 250
+Participation in practical sessions / seminars and fieldwork 30 1,2,3,4, 5 & 6

+Review essay (5,000 words) 70 1, 2, 3, 4, 5, 7 &

+8

+Student Description Total Hours

+Workload Lectures 12

+Practical sessions 12

+Fieldwork 8

+Assigned weekly readings and practical prepar 60

+Independent learning, assignment research and writing 158

+1 ECT~ 25 hours of work 250